wamberger/alchemyrohan/README.md

 ### Functions

 - **assemble_model()** is the main function.
-This function is used to create a SqlAlchemy database model and accepts next arguments:
+This function is used to create a SqlAlchemy database model and is accepting the following arguments:
     | argument | description |
     | --------- | --------- |
     | *engine* | this is SqlAlchemy engine  `from sqlalchemy import create_engine` |